paxdotdev/pax/lab-journal-zb.md

 ### `tab` and slot children

-currently, slot_children's properties are calculated entirely in the context of the component template that owns them This wrinkles around `bounds` — we want bounds to be calculated in the context of the "rendering" container — the slot that accepts the slot_children.
+currently, slot_children's properties are calculated entirely in the context of the component template that owns them This introduces wrinkles around `bounds` (`TransformAndBounds`, more specifically.) — we want bounds to be calculated in the context of the "rendering" container — the slot that accepts the slot_children.
     1. go back to calculating `tab` on-the-fly during render? instead of pre-computing during properties compute This means we unpack what e.g. "100%" or "50%" means lazily, at the time of rendering (this is probably best) This should robustly solve the slot transposition / container problem Any drawbacks?
+    2. as a light alternative to this, introduce a separate traversal of the ExpandedNode tree in between expansion & rendering, something like `compute_rendering_state` or `compute_layout`

+There are two kinds of properties computation that we want to happen in the context of the rendering tree -- or at least in the _same order_ as that used by rendering the tree.
+ (1) z-index
+ (2) TransformAndBounds calculation
+ Either we calculate these on the fly as we render (easy, but unclean "side-effect free" division between rendering / computation)
+   Incurs expected baseline compute cost on every tick Or we visit the tree on a separate recursive pass before rendering, performing + caching these values for "side-effect-free rendering"
+   In the latter case, we could compute these values only when mutations occur, revisiting a subtree when necessary In the place we "stitch together" nodes, e.g. via Slot, we are traversing in the correct order... it may be that by allowing recursion to continue through slot, we would compute properties twice, but that they settle correctly?
+   Properties probably would not settle correctly in the above case because they would be recomputed in the context of the incorrect containing component (the second time) undoing the special-casing we did for computing them in the context of their containing template in the first place.
+ Perhaps the very cleanest approach is to have a separate `compute_rendering_properties` pass, specifically for z-index and TransformAndBounds, which fires after recurse_compute_properties, which visits ExpandedNodes in render order, and which caches these values onto ExpandedNodes.
+ This method could be called tactically on sub-trees in a more optimized world, e.g. after an insertion

 ### Refreshing TODOs as of Nov 14 2023